Canwell Committee: Hearings (January 27 – February 5, 1948)

 While waiting for the court ruling, Canwell commenced the hearings as scheduled on January 27.
 The aim of the hearings was to prove the WPU was subversive and its members were communists.
 The Canwell Committee called local and national witnesses, who were not permitted to be cross-examined by defense lawyers.
 The president of the WPU, William J. Pennock, was thrown out of the hearings on the first morning when he attempted to read a statement.
 The first witness was the former editor of the Daily Worker, Louis Budenz, who testified that it had been reported within the Communist Party that they had successfully infiltrated the WPU and two WCF publications were communist-controlled.
 He named De Lacy, Pennock, Bridges, Thomas C. Rabbitt, Richard Seller and Sarah Eldredge as members of the Communist Party, and testified that the Seattle Labor School was communist, the International Workers Order and the Robert Marshall Foundation were under communist influence and University of Washington professor Ralph Gundlach "follow[ed] the Party Line".
 Two other former party members, Manning Johnson and Joseph Kornfeder, corroborated Budenz's testimony that the Communist Party's national committee had successfully infiltrated the WPU and named Jerry J. O'Connell as a party member.
 There was also testimony from George Levich and Sonia Simone.

 Local witnesses who had been members of the Communist Party testified before their committee, often about their connections to the WPU or WCF, naming those who they claimed had been fellow members of the party.
 Former representative Kathryn Fogg testified that Gundlach and fellow professors Joseph Butterworth, Harold Eby, and De Lacy had been members of the party.
 Sullivan, as founder of the WPU, testified that the union was taken under communist control in 1939 when the Workers Alliance was dissolved and Pennock and John Caughlan joined the WPU.
 He also said the Building Service union had been involved in the communist infiltration of the WPU, specifically naming William Dobbins.
 Other members of the WPU and the WCF testified similarly, with representative H. C. Armstrong naming fellow politicians Fogg, Rabbitt, Pennock, Ernest Olson, Ellsworth C. Wills and N. P. Atkinson.
 Howard Costigan testified that the WCF had been infiltrated by communists after 1936.
-Eldredge named Burton James and Florence Bean James, directors of the Seattle Repertory Playhouse, as being closely affilitated with the party.
+Eldredge named Burton James and Florence Bean James, directors of the Seattle Repertory Playhouse, as being closely affiliated with the party.
 The final witness was Agnes Bridges, the ex-wife of Harry Bridges, who testified that her ex-husband was a member of the Communist Party.
 (Note: Bridges later issued a statement claiming that his ex-wife had invented testimony.)
 Following her testimony, Canwell stated that anyone could choose to testify, although he had refused requests from the American Youth for Democracy as he felt their communist origin was sufficiently obvious, and the hearings on the WPU would be recessed.